pcaston/OpenPeerPower.github.io/source/_docs/ecosystem/appdaemon/api.markdown

 #### Parameters

-All parameters are optional, and if `get_state()` is called with no parameters it will return the entire state of Home Assistant at that given time.
+All parameters are optional, and if `get_state()` is called with no parameters it will return the entire state of Open Peer Power at that given time.
 This will consist of a dictionary with a key for each entity.
 Under that key will be the standard entity state information.

 ##### entity